How to invest in index funds

 - Low fees.
-Index funds simply track an index; they are not typically actively managed.
-This allows fees to stay on the low side.
-Some index funds today even have no fees at all.
+Index funds simply track an index; they are not actively managed.
+This allows fees to stay low, with some index funds charging no fees at all.

 - Built-in diversification.
-Because index funds track an index, they are inherently diverse.
-For instance, an S&P 500 fund allows you to own a small piece of about 500 of the largest companies in the U.S. Thus, these funds provide instant diversification.
+Index funds that track a broad index are inherently diverse.
+For instance, an S&P 500 fund allows you to own a small piece of about 500 of the largest companies in the U.S. across different industries.
+Thus, these funds provide instant diversification.

 - Minimal maintenance.
 When you buy index funds, rebalancing your portfolio may be less needed.
 If you were to put all of your money in a single index fund (not necessarily recommended), the fund itself handles all of the shifting allocations for the constituents in the index.

 - Tax efficiency.
 Because index funds are not actively managed, they buy and sell stocks infrequently.
 This helps reduce capital gains taxes you might otherwise incur.